Written by Editorial Team

-Endometrial Ablation is defined as a procedure done to permanently remove a thin, superficial layer of the topmost inner lining of uterus-the endometrium.
+Endometrial Ablation is defined as a procedure done to permanently remove a thin, superficial layer of the topmost inner lining of the uterus-the endometrium.
 This procedure is done to treat excessive or abnormal bleeding from the uterus.
 Some doctors consider endometrium ablation as an alternative option to hysterectomy.

 The uterus or womb is a hollow pear-shaped female genital organ located in the female’s lower abdomen in between the rectum and bladder.
-The innermost lining of uterus is endometrium and is shed off every month during menstruation except when a fertilized egg (ovum) gets implanted and pregnancy occurs.
+The innermost lining of the uterus is the endometrium and is shed off every month during menstruation except when a fertilized egg (ovum) gets implanted and pregnancy occurs.

 EA or endometrial ablation has been done as an effective alternative option to hysterectomy for treating dysfunctional uterine bleeding (DUB) when medical treatment is not giving good results.

 Inform the doctor whether you are pregnant or not.
-If you are allergic to any specific medicine, tape, anesthetic agent, etc make a point to notify the care giver.
-Also inform the doctor about any medicines or herbs that you might be taking.
-If you are taking any anticoagulants drugs, aspirin, etc. make sure you inform your doctor.
+If you are allergic to any specific medicine, tape, anesthetic agent, etc make a point to notify the caregiver.
+Also, inform the doctor about any medicines or herbs that you might be taking.
+If you are taking any anticoagulant drugs, aspirin, etc. make sure you inform your doctor.

-After EA or endometrial ablation, you might experience following health issues.
+After EA or endometrial ablation, you might experience the following health issues.
 Immediately consult your doctor if any of the conditions are seen.

 If you do happen to conceive, the chances of having a miscarriage and other complications run considerably high.
-Infact, if a woman wishes to bear a child, she should try not having this procedure.
+In fact, if a woman wishes to bear a child, she should try not to have this procedure.
 Until after you have menopause, you should take birth control pills or get yourself sterilized.